Superuser666-Sigil/SigilDERG-Custom-MCP/docs/TROUBLESHOOTING.md

 sqlite3 ~/.sigil_index/repos.db "PRAGMA journal_mode"
 # Should return: wal

-# 2. If corruption detected, backup and rebuild
+# 2. If corruption is detected or you want a completely fresh index,
+#    move the old directory out of the way
 mv ~/.sigil_index ~/.sigil_index.corrupt

-# 3. Rebuild from scratch
-mkdir ~/.sigil_index
+# 3. From the project root, run the rebuild script
+cd /path/to/sigil-mcp-server
-python -m sigil_mcp.server
+python rebuild_indexes.py

+# This will:
+#   - Delete any existing index at the configured path
+#   - Recreate the index
-# 4. Re-index all repositories
+#   - Rebuild all configured repositories from scratch
-# From ChatGPT: "Index all repositories"
 ```

 **Note:** Since v0.3.3, the indexer uses WAL mode and threading locks to prevent concurrent access issues.
 If you still see "database is locked" errors, check: